home-assistant/home-assistant.io/source/_components/opentherm_gw.markdown

 - Climate
 - Sensor

-When enabled, this component will automatically add its [`climate` entity](/components/climate.opentherm_gw) to Home Assistant.
+When enabled, this integration will automatically add its [`climate` entity](/components/climate.opentherm_gw) to Home Assistant.

 <p class='note'>
 The OpenTherm protocol is based on polling.
 The thermostat sends requests to the boiler at specific intervals.
 As a result, it may take some time for changes to propagate between Home Assistant and the thermostat.